 4. An average coffee farmer lives on £1.37 a day.
 With Fairtrade, farmers receive the Fairtrade Minimum Price, which aims to cover costs of production and act as a safety net when market prices fall below a sustainable level.
 If the market price exceeds the Fairtrade Minimum Price level, then farmers receive the market price.
 Over the last six months, the Fairtrade Minimum Price of coffee has been higher than the market price, showing the important role Fairtrade plays.

-CODECH, Fairtrade-certified coffee producer in Guatemala, ©Sean Hawkey
+CODECH, Fairtrade-certified coffee farmer in Guatemala, ©Sean Hawkey

 6. Coffee farmers spend at least 25% of the Fairtrade Premium to enhance productivity and quality.
 Over the last three years, Fairtrade-certified coffee products have won 28 Great Taste Awards.